 As Reuters reports, the FASB's proposed changes will allow financial institutions to determine the value of the assets on their books during inactive markets based on what the company could get for the asset in an "orderly" transaction between market participants.
 Companies previously had to value the asset according to its value on the current market (hence "mark-to-market), even if the demand for the asset was so low that it had only a minuscule market value.

 The FASB is not considering this move entirely willingly.
 A congressional panel told the FASB in mid-March to take action on the mark-to-market rules, or else Congress would step in and change the rules itself.
 This new action by the FASB appears to be a calculated move to retain its independence and avoid more extensive changes at the hands of Congress.
+The stated goal of the proposed changes, of course, is to get the economy back on its feet by providing relief to companies saddled with toxic assets.

 Many financiers have blamed the mark-to-market rules - also known as fair-value accounting - for much of the pain resulting from the subprime mortgage crisis.
 Under their theory, when the value of derivative assets (such as the now-infamous subprime mortgage derivative products) began to fall, companies faced massive devaluations when they had to peg the value of the assets to the current market conditions rather than setting the value according to the expected cash flow over the life of the product.